 The use of technology in psychotherapy impacts confidentiality, privacy, privilege, and even how therapy is conducted.
 It is now common for therapists to have websites, and the use of search engines enables patients and therapists alike to obtain information that previously was not generally available.
-Some psychologists have embraced the use of technology, setting up telehealth services and offering treatment via video-conferencing, e-mail, and cell phone, while others have incorporated policy statements on the use of Google, Facebook, and Twitter into their practices [29; 30; 31].
-The APA Ethics Code has not kept up with the rapid advances in technology.
-Fax machines and multipurpose copiers may contain hard drives of stored data that may not be in compliance with HIPAA laws.
-While point-to-point contacts with computers may be secure, remote access and the use of video conferencing (e.g., Skype) and other Internet-based phone services or the utilization of cloud computing, email, and social networking sites may limit privacy and confidentiality.
+Some psychologists have embraced the use of technology, setting up telehealth services and offering treatment via video-conferencing, e-mail, and cell phone, while others have incorporated policy statements on the use of Google, Facebook, and Twitter into their practices [29; 30].
+While the APA Ethics Code is not continually revised to reflect the rapid advances in technology, supplementary publications (e.g., the Guidelines for the Optimal Use of Social Media in Professional Psychological Practice and the Guidelines for the Practice of Telepsychology) are informed by the Ethics Code and legal regulatory requirements and are available to assist providers in maintaining compliance with HIPAA laws [30; 32; 35].
+While pointto-point contacts with computers may be secure, remote access and the use of video conferencing (e.g., Skype) and other Internet-based phone services or the utilization of cloud computing, email, and social networking sites may limit privacy and confidentiality.
 In all of these instances, patients must be advised that others may have access to their information.
 Well-understood protocols for all individuals using technological systems (e.g., psychologists, billing agencies, patients, support staff) should be in place to limit the risk of others obtaining data they are not entitled to.
 The use of laptop and tablet computers increases the risk of data being stolen or lost; password encryption is required.
 Up-to-date virus protection is also required to limit dissemination of information or being immobilized.
-Clients should be informed of the risks of the use of technology prior to their use in therapy [32].
+Clients should be informed of the risks of the use of technology prior to their use in therapy [30; 32; 35].